+After a TBI and depending on the severity, the person may experience a change in consciousness that can range from becoming dazed and confused to loss of consciousness.
 The person may also have a loss of memory for the time immediately before or after the event that caused the injury.
-Not all injuries to the head result in a TBI, however.

-The Department of Defense (DoD) estimates that 22 percent of all combat casualties from Iraq and Afghanistan are brain injuries.
-TBI is also a significant cause of disability outside of military settings, most often as the result of assaults, falls, automobile accidents, or sports injuries.
+Due to improved diagnostics and increased vigilance, the Department of Defense (DOD) estimates that 22 percent of all combat casualties from Iraq and Afghanistan are brain injuries, compared with 12 percent of Vietnam-related combat casualties.
+TBI and its associated co-morbidities are a significant cause of disability outside of military settings, most often as the result of assaults, falls, automobile accidents, or sports injuries.

-TBI can involve symptoms ranging from headaches, irritability, and sleep disorders to memory problems, slower thinking, and depression.
-These symptoms often lead to long-term mental and physical health problems that hurt Veterans' employment and family relationships, and their reintegration into their communities.
+TBI can include a range of comorbidities, from headaches, irritability, and sleep disorders to memory problems, slower thinking, and depression.
+These symptoms often lead to long-term mental and physical health problems that impair Veterans' employment and family relationships, and their reintegration into their communities.

-The severity of the TBI is determined at the time of the injury and is based on the length of the loss of consciousness, the length of either memory loss or disorientation, and how responsive the individual was after the injury.
+The severity of the TBI is determined at the time of the injury and is based on evidence of a positive computed tomography (CT) scan (evidence of brain bleeding, bruising, or swelling), the length of the loss or alteration of consciousness, the length of memory loss, and how responsive the individual was after the injury.

-Mild TBI, also known as concussion, is usually more difficult to identify than severe TBI, because there may be no observable head injury, and because some of the symptoms are similar to symptoms from other problems that also follow combat trauma, such as posttraumatic stress disorder (PTSD).
+Mild TBI (mTBI), also known as concussion, is usually more difficult to identify than severe TBI, because there may be no observable head injury, even on imaging, and because some of the symptoms are similar to symptoms from other problems that also follow combat trauma, such as posttraumatic stress disorder (PTSD).